formigone/portfolio/docs/_posts/2015-11-06-old-demo-bfs-dfs-maze-traversal.md

   height: 1029
 ---

+An interactive demo of using BFS and DFS to traverse a maze.

+# About this post

-Yesterday I was showing my 7 year old daughter what Twitter is.
+As mentioned in other posts... last night (November 4, 2020) I was showing my 7 year old daughter what Twitter is.
 I decided to show her some of the weird stuff I'd posted over the years.
 One of the posts was a link to an old demo I had posted on an old version of this blog.
 I clicked on the link, only to realize I'd removed all my old blog posts not related to my current pursuit of AI and Machine Learning.
 My daughter told me that I "should never delete stuff, because then people would never know what I had to say or show them."

-That 7 year old wisdom was enough motivation for me to dig through my Github account and find the code for that demo, which is what you'll find below.
+That 7 year old wisdom was enough motivation for me to dig through my Github account and find the code for that and other demos, which is what you'll find below.

 ## The Demo